-- Unholy Nuke: Jerec can use the "Destruction" Force Power.
-It's a Dark Side attack that consist in a fiery ball of flames and negative energy that destroys everything on its path.
+- Unholy Nuke: Jerec and Boc can both use the "Force Destruction" Power.
+It's a dark side attack that consists of a fiery ball of flames and negative energy and destroys everything on its path.

 The Mysteries of the Sith expansion contains examples of following tropes:

 - And Now for Someone Completely Different: The player is put in Kyle's shoes for four levels before the perspective switches to Mara Jade for the remaining ten.